 Appointment of representatives to any Committee within the Directed Fund.

-Approval, pending signed Network Agreements, to act as a Transaction Endorser.
+Approval, pending signed Utility Agreements, to act as a Transaction Endorser.

-Write Transactions as a Transaction Endorser as defined in Exhibit C.
+Write Transactions as a Transaction Endorser as detailed in Exhibit C.

 A FIFO waiting list is maintained by Governing Board to allow for new members to fill voids left by exiting members.

+Restrictions

+Utility Service Providers MAY NOT be representated on the Governing Board.

+From 12 months after the inception of the Directed Fund, or from such other point in time as the Governing Board may decide, a new Member may join the Directed Fund as a Governing Member only if the total number of Governing Board Members (including the new Member in this count) is equal to or less than 25% of the total number of Stewards of the Utility (e.g., the total of Governing Members and Operational Members).

 Operational Members

 Obligations

-Must host one or more utility infrastructure nodes as defined in Exhibit C.
+Must host one or more utility infrastructure nodes as detailed in Exhibit C.

-Must sign the required Network Agreements as set forth in this charter.
+Must sign the required Utility Agreements as set forth in this charter.

+Must assign appropriately skilled resources that will meet the required time commitments for at least one Committee and the Technical Project.

 Entitlements